guzba/mummy/README.md

 ## Benchmarks

+Benchmarking was done on an Ubuntu 22.04 server with a 4 core / 8 thread CPU.

+The tests/wrk_ servers that are being benchmarked attempt to simulate requests that take ~10ms to complete.

+All benchmarks were tested by:

+`wrk -t10 -c100 -d10s http://localhost:8080`

+The exact commands for each server are:

+`nim c --mm:orc --threads:on -d:release -r tests/wrk_mummy.nim`
+Requests/sec:   9547.56

+`nim c --mm:orc --threads:off -d:release -r tests/wrk_asynchttpserver.nim`
+Requests/sec:   7979.67)

+`nim c --mm:orc --threads:on -d:release -r tests/wrk_httpbeast.nim`
+Requests/sec:     99.85

+`nim c --mm:orc --threads:off -d:release -r tests/wrk_jester.nim`
+(--threads:on segfaults)
+Requests/sec:     99.82

+`nim c --mm:orc --threads:on -d:release -r tests/wrk_prologue.nim`
+Requests/sec:     99.83

+HttpBeast, Jester and Prologue all seem to suffer from the same substantial performance drop when using `await` in a handler (which is exactly what you'll be doing in an async server).

 ## Testing

 A fuzzer has been run against Mummy's socket reading and parsing code to ensure Mummy does not crash or otherwise misbehave on bad data from sockets.
 You can run the fuzzer any time by running `nim c -r tests/fuzz_recv.nim`.